 www.china-embassy.org/eng/ - Embassy of the People's Republic of China in the US

-Have you been to the Chinese GP?
-Please help improve this guide by leaving your impression of the Shanghai International Circuit in the 'Write a Review' section of this website.
+Have you been to the Chinese Grand Prix?
+You can help us to improve this guide by leaving your impression of this event in the 'Write a Review' section of this website.

 If you would like to add further information or correct any of the above article, please leave your comments below.